We've made changes to your rubbish and recycling collection services. We have now introduced:

 The changes aim to increase recycling and reduce rubbish, making a significant, positive impact on the environment.
 See more information about how to reduce your rubbish and recycling.

-From 2 March 2020, your rubbish bin (grey lidded) and recycling bin (blue lidded) will be collected fortnightly, instead of weekly.
+From 2 March 2020, your rubbish bin (grey lidded) and recycling bin (blue lidded) will be collected alternate weekly, instead of every week.
+Collection days are remaining the same, only the weeks in which bins are collected are changing.

-In February 2020, residents will receive further information, including a leaflet and collection calendar on alternate weekly collections of rubbish and recycling from 2 March 2020.
+In February 2020 residents will receive further information, including a leaflet and collection calendar on alternate weekly collections of rubbish and recycling.

 Smaller 140 litre recycling bins (blue lidded) can be upgraded, free of charge, to larger 240 litre recycling bins during the service change.
 If you have registered your interest in a larger recycling bin (before 2 January 2020) this will be delivered before 2 March 2020.